kgicheha/networkPlusNotes/notesUdemy.md

 Shielded Twisted Pair (STP)
 Acts as a conducting shield by covering the four pairs of signal-carrying wires as a means to reduce electromagnetic interference

+Fire Ratings
+Cable fire rating is normally clearly marked on the manufacturer’s box Plenum-rated → most fire resistant→ more expensive than PVC cables Riser-rated → cable that go in non-plenum spaces and between multiple floors of buldings PVC or non-plenum rated → not considered fire/smoke resistant

+Ethernet
+Ethernet is defined by the IEEE 802.3 standard
+The IEEE has defined many versions of Ethernet
+The Ethernet standard consists of 3 parts:
+	A number → specifies the data transmission speed of the media Contains a word(most “Base”) → indicates the technology or the method the media uses to transit data → the word “Base” signifies a type of network that uses only one carrier frequency for singaling and required all network stations to share its use
+A number of letters → signifies the length or type of the cable tha the media uses in implementation →For example, if the standard contains a letter T in this part, it means the standard uses a twisted-pair cabling.
+Or if a standard contains a number 5 in this part, it means the standard can span 500 meters long

+Example: 10GBaseT → contains 10 Gigabit speed, uses Cat6 or higher grade UTP cable.

+Ethernet Frames Consists of:
+	Preamble → informs the receiving system that a frame is starting and enables synchronisation Start Frame Delimiter (SFD) → signifies that the destination MAC address field begins with the next byte Destination MAC Address → identifies the receiving system Source MAC → identifies the sending system
+	Type → defines the type of protocol inside the frame, for example IPv4 or IPv6 Data and Pad → contains the payload data.
+Padding data is added to meet the minimum length requirement for this field (46 bytes)
+Frame Check Sequence (FCS) → contains a 32-bit Cyclic Redundancy Check (CRC) which allows detection of corrupted data A jumbo frame can carry 9000 bytes

+Terminating Twisted Pair
+An RJ-455 connector is used to connect to most network cards Pay attention when crimping to follow the TIA/EIA-568A or 568B